 The Board is responsible for overseeing the management of the business and affairs of the Bank including the determination and approval of the Bank's financial objectives and strategic plan.
 It oversees the Bank's compliance with statutory and regulatory obligations, its capital and corporate structure and ensures a sound system of internal control and risk management.
 The Board also reviews performance in light of the Bank's strategy, objectives, corporate and business plans and budgets and determines appropriate levels for the Bank's capital and liquidity positions.
 The Board delegates day-to-day management of the Bank's risks to a number of committees.
-Risk profiles and capital related matters are reviewed by the Board on a regular basis
+Risk profiles and capital related matters are reviewed by the Board on a regular basis.

-The Board has held four scheduled meetings in 2021.
+The Board held five meetings in 2022.